gangeli/NaturalLI/README.md

      and must include both `java` and `javac` (i.e., not just a JRE).

   - `--with-corenlp`: The location of CoreNLP -- generally, a Jar file.
                       This must be CoreNLP Version 3.5.3 or newer.
+                      *Must be an absolute path!*

   - `--with-corenlp-models`: The location of the CoreNLP models jar.
+                             *Must be an absolute path!*

   - `--with-corenlp-caseless-models`: The location of the CoreNLP caseless models jar.
+                                       *Must be an absolute path!*

 In addition, a number of environment variables are relevant for the configure